Marcello Magni: Theatre

 In 1993 and 1994 Magni and Complicité collaborated with Richard Eyre at the Royal National Theatre on The Street of Crocodiles, for which he was personally nominated for the Olivier Award for Best Choreographer, and Out of a House Walked a Man.
 In 1993, Magni starred at the National in Pierre de Marivaux's The Game of Love and Chance.
-He starred as Scapino in the Tennessee Williams play The Rose Tattoo opposite Kathryn Hunter at the Theatre Clywd in 1995.
+He starred as Scapino in the Tennessee Williams play The Rose Tattoo opposite Kathryn Hunter at the Theatre Clwyd in 1995.
 In 1996, Magni and Hunter directed 15th-Century morality play Everyman for the Royal Shakespeare Company.
 At Shakespeare's Globe, Magni starred in many plays including The Merchant of Venice (1998), Comedy of Errors(1999), and Pericles (2005) as well as working as a director and movement director.
 He appeared in Red Demon at the Young Vic and in Japan, The Birds at the National Theatre, Heart-Cards for Robert Lepage's Ex Machina, Mother Courage at Shared Experience, King Lear at Leicester Haymarket, and Tell Them That I am Young and Beautiful for Arcola Theatre.

 In 2003 Magni starred in a one man show, Arlecchino, which started at the BAC in London and toured Italy.

 Magni had a long collaborative relationship with director Peter Brook, working together at Théatres des Bouffes du Nord in Paris on many productions including Happy Days, Fragments, The Magic Flute, The Valley of Astonishment, and as Ariel and Stephano in The Tempest.
 In regards to Magni's performance as Ariel, Brook noted Magni's ability to be 'light in movement, profound in feeling' as a 'quality in the character I've been seeking for years.'
 Magni is featured as an actor in Brook's film The Tightrope.
 Magni's work with Brook led him to Theatre for a New Audience in New York City, where he appeared in multiple productions.